crywolf/lerna-multipackage/README.md

 Then you can use it as a dependency in `package.json` files of other modules.

 ## Workflow
 * Create a feature or bug-fix branch.
 Continuously commit your progress by running `yarn commit`.
 The new feature must have one feature commit with "affects" field properly set to the module name.
 (The same rule applies for each bug-fix.)
 * Push your changes to the remote repo.
 * Create a pull request.
 * When your pull request is merged to master branch, version of affected module will be set accordingly ([semver](http://semver.org/))
 * When the master branch is pushed to the remote repo the new version of the module package will be published by CI server.
+* Next you can create/update Changelog files by running `yarn changelog` and commit/push them to the remote repo.
 * Subsequently the new package version can be used in other modules.